alpsayin/keyboard-interceptor-micropython/README.md

 #### Future Works &| Contribution Requests
 Sure, why not.
 This will need and I will not bother with:
 1. Keystroke processing; captured keystrokes are not really processed and converted to utf8 or similar.
 Would be better to actually do this processing.
 1. Secure comms; either MQTT over TLS or something better than shared-key-AES.
-Even an HTTPS based REST API is acceptible.
+Even an HTTPS based REST API is acceptable.
 1. WiFi AP option; instead of connecting to existing AP.
 Should be a hidden AP though.
 1. Robustness upgrades; no idea what'll happen if WiFi &| MQTT disconnects.